-Yeah, you read is 100 % right that Free Education In Germany For International Students.
+Yeah, you read 100 % right that Free Education In Germany For International Students.
 If you’re looking to study in Germany but don’t have the cash to do so, you may be surprised to learn that it’s possible to attend college in Germany free of charge.
-The country hosts several different scholarship programs that award study grants and free tuition, as well as some universities with free tuition as standard practice and no application requirements at all.
+The country hosts several different scholarship programs that award study grants and free tuition, as well as some universities with free education as standard practice and no application requirements at all.

-Why do I have to study abroad?
+Why study abroad?

 There are lots of reasons why you might want to study abroad.
-You can pick up a new language or two, gain valuable real-world experience and get a taste of another culture—plus graduate schools love candidates who have studied overseas.
+You can pick up a new language or two, gain valuable real-world experience, and get a taste of another culture—plus graduate schools love candidates who have studied overseas.

-Where can I study abroad?
+Where to study abroad?

-What are the different types of Free Education In Germany degrees offered in Germany?
+Different types of Free Education In Germany degrees offered in Germany?

-What are the tuition fees like in German colleges?
+Tuition fees like in German colleges